Product Experience of Password Creation

 Mixpanel analytics show 7 users went to 'forgot password' in the last 6 months.

-hours / year
+min / year

 Unlike B2C products that can rely on Google or Microsoft, B2B platforms require internal authentication via email and password, placing even greater emphasis on a smooth, secure, and user-friendly password experience.

-I audited over 20+ enterprise and consumer product SSO forms, detailing everything from error states, password field components, and more.
+I audited over 20+ B2B enterprise forms, detailing everything from error states, password field components, and more.
 Making a password can sometimes take too long, and I wanted to craft an experience that isn't aggressive and can be seamlessly done quickly.
-A great onboarding experience incentives customers to continue using our product

 Best-in-class form examples audited

-Limit requirements and make them visible, fewer rules for the user to process, making password creation faster.
+A simple solution to this is to limit requirements and make them visible, fewer rules for the user to process, making password creation faster.

 With complex requirements, users make up a compliant password on the fly, adding characters and symbols until it’s valid.
 And at that point, it’s not so much the user’s password, as it is a random string that fits this system.
 Making matters worse, that string is hidden from the users as they invent it, because most passwords are masked.
-If they want to remember what they ended up with, people will have to carry that information in their short-term memory, as they create it, thus increasing their cognitive load.

 Pro: full clarity up-front.
 Checking off each one feels okay, but can be satisfying by improving visually.